NX Horizon — XTR

 Key Features and Benefits

-NX Horizon-XTR, the field-proven solar tracker for rolling terrain with more than 3 GW deployed on multiple continents.
+NX Horizon–XTR the field-proven solar tracker for rolling terrain with more than 3 GW deployed on multiple continents.

-with less grading
+Save on earthworks with less grading

-with shorter pile lengths
+Save on foundation steel with lesser pile lengths

-helps maintain topsoil health and native vegetation
+Less soil re-seeding helps maintain topsoil health and native vegetation

-with minimal grading resulting in less module cleaning requirement
+Less dust control with minimal grading resulting in less module cleaning requirement

-by reducing permitting risk and easing environmental concerns
+Minimize schedule risk by reducing permitting risk and easing environmental concerns

-due to grading, topdressing, and hydrology impacts
+Prevent soil erosion due to grading, topdressing, and hydrology impacts

 NX Horizon-XTR: The Key to Unlocking the Value of Challenging Project Sites